jonasblixt/bpak/README.rst

 number of test steps and eventually a release candidate is considered to be acceptable for release to production/customer.

-At this point it's often desirable to not rebuild the artifacts since it would incure another suite of testing before it can be released.
+At this point it's often desirable to not rebuild the artefacts since it would incur another suite of testing before it can be released.
 To enable a flow where release candidates can be used directly bitpacker supports re-signing.